 The 2016 update to the Economic Development chapter will recognize that sustainable economic development benefiting all people in King County requires visionary policies and strong partnerships to grow and attract businesses, educate and train workers, and maintain and expand infrastructure while supporting the health of the natural and built environment.

+Update and strengthen policies to provide increased attention to areas with low income communities and people of color to address inequities and disparities.

 Update economic data.

-Review and update policies to provide guidance to the Rural Economic Strategies.
+Review and update policies to advance the Rural Economic Strategies plan.

 Explore including policies to address growing income inequality.

+Consider including policies for place-based workforce training strategies in communities with education and opportunity challenges.

+Review and update policies to promote economies and industries of opportunity for low and moderate income residents in “places of opportunity,” including in transit-served job centers and in communities with high concentrations of unemployment and poverty.

-Review the King County Food Economy Initiative recommendations for policy implications and incorporate into policies as appropriate.
+Review the King County Local Food Economy Initiative recommendations for policy implications and incorporate into policies as appropriate.

-Assess current fragmented economic development activities across the county and update policies to achieve agreed-upon results in job and wage growth and in economic diversity.
+Assess current fragmented economic development activities across the county and update policies to improve regional coordination and achieve agreed-upon results in job and wage growth and in economic diversity.

 Chapter Ten – Community Plans